5.1 RBRVS and the Medicare Physician Fee Schedule

 Site-of-Service Differential

-Many services have two PE RVU values: a non-facility (office) rate and a lower facility (hospital, ASC) rate.
-When a service is performed in a facility, the facility separately bills its overhead, so CMS pays the physician the lower facility PE RVU to avoid paying twice.
-Place of service on the CMS-1500 drives which rate applies — a wrong POS code can cause an over- or under-payment.
+Many services carry two PE RVU values: a non-facility (office) rate and a lower facility (hospital, ASC) rate.
+In a facility the hospital separately bills its overhead, so CMS pays the physician the lower facility PE RVU to avoid paying twice.
+The Place of Service (POS) code on the CMS-1500 drives which rate applies.
+POS 11 (office) triggers the higher non-facility rate; POS 21 (inpatient hospital) or 22 (on-campus outpatient) triggers the facility rate.
+A wrong POS code is a top cause of MPFS over- and under-payments.

 Budget Neutrality

-A practice performs a procedure in its own office.
-The same CPT code is also performed at a hospital outpatient department.
+A practice performs a procedure in its own office (POS 11).
+The same CPT code is also performed at a hospital outpatient department (POS 22).
 Which statement about MPFS payment is correct?

-A service has total geographically adjusted RVUs of 4.00.
-The current-year conversion factor is $33.00.
+A service has total geographically adjusted RVUs of 4.00 and is billed by a clinician paid at the CY 2026 non-QP conversion factor of $33.4009.
 What is the approximate allowed amount?